 - Walgreens will transmit your vaccination record securely to VA where it will become part of your electronic medical record.

 Vaccinations will be available from August 15, 2019, through March 31, 2020.

 Don’t qualify for the free VA flu shot?
 Try these tips

 If you have family members how do not qualify for the free flu shots, try these tips for free and inexpensive flu shots:

 - Insurance company – Many insurance companies provide free or reduced immunizations.
 Check your policy to see if you are eligible.

 - Local hospitals and clinics – some charge as little as $10-20 per shot.
-Check in your local community for more information.
+Check with your local community for more information.

-- Employer – Many companies and employers provide free or discounted flu shots because the cost is much less expensive that the lost productivity of people missing several days for the flu.
+- Employer – Many companies and employers provide free or discounted flu shots because the cost is much less expensive than the lost productivity of people missing several days for the flu.

-- Airports – Some airports now offer flu shots as a way to reach the travelers.
+- Airports – Some airports now offer flu shots as a way to reach travelers.